logicbomb-1/M.E.F/README.md

 ## Contributing

 Please feel free to contribute to make it much better and faster.
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ## Versioning